 Magnitude of interference is implemented as a multiplier of slope effects, $c$; larger multipliers are associated with increased levels of interference, while a multiplier of zero is associated with no interference.
 Consequently, expected potential outcomes under homogeneous treatment are 5 under control, $7.5 + c $ under the ``high'' treatment, and $2.5-2.5c$ under the ``low'' treatment.

-We estimate the HAATE both under the correctly specified linear-in-means model and the difference-in-means model, using OLS with cluster-robust variance estimates, implemented in the \texttt{sandwich} package \citep{zeileis2006object-oriented, berger2017various} in \texttt{R}.
+We estimate the GATE both under the correctly specified linear model and the difference-in-means model, using OLS with cluster-robust variance estimates, implemented in the \texttt{sandwich} package \citep{zeileis2006object-oriented, berger2017various} in \texttt{R}.

-For varying levels of intra-cluster correlation of errors, $\rho_u$, and magnitude of interference, $c$, Table~\ref{table:homogeneous_sims_summary} reports the ``optimal'' $\rho_m$ as a function of $\bar \alpha$ as the design with the lowest RMSE.
-Results from simulations with different values of $\rho_m(\bar \alpha)$ are reported in Appendix Table~\ref{table:homogeneous_sims}.
+For varying levels of intra-cluster correlation of errors, $\rho_u$, and magnitude of interference, $c$, Table~\ref{table:homogeneous_sims_summary} reports the ``optimal'' $\rho_m$ \textit{for each estimator} as a function of $\bar \alpha$ as the design with the lowest RMSE.
+Results from all simulations with different values of $\rho_m(\bar \alpha)$ are reported in Appendix Table~\ref{table:homogeneous_sims}.

-In this setting, the HAATE is generally estimated with higher RMSE under the correctly specified linear-in-means estimator as compared to the difference-in-means estimator when interference is low to moderate (here, $c \le .5$).
-This is largely attributable to the greater variance of the linear-in-means estimator.
-However, the linear-in-means estimator generally has lower bias and correct coverage, while the difference-in-means estimator has poor to very poor coverage in the presence of interference when randomization is not at the cluster level, as demonstrated in Appendix Table~\ref{table:homogeneous_sims}.
-As well, when the magnitude of interference is relatively high (here, $c\ge 1$), the bias component begins to outweigh the variance in RMSE, and the unbiased linear-in-means estimator becomes more preferable.
-These simulations were all conducted with fixed $n$ and $J$; with increasing sample sizes, the fixed bias would eventually outweigh the decreasing variance at all non-zero levels of $c$.
+In this setting, the GATE is generally estimated with higher RMSE under OLS with the correctly specified linear model as compared to the difference-in-means estimator when interference is low to moderate (here, $c \le .5$).
+This is largely attributable to the greater variance of the linear estimator.
+However, the linear estimator generally has lower bias and correct coverage, while the difference-in-means estimator has poor to very poor coverage in the presence of interference when randomization is not at the cluster level, as demonstrated in Appendix Table~\ref{table:homogeneous_sims}.
+As well, when the magnitude of interference is relatively high (here, $c\ge 1$), the bias component begins to outweigh the variance in RMSE, and the unbiased linear estimator becomes more preferable.
+These simulations were all conducted with fixed $N$ and $J$; with increasing sample sizes, the fixed bias would eventually outweigh the decreasing variance at all non-zero levels of $c$.

-For the linear-in-means estimator, in this setting to minimize RMSE for the HAATE it is nearly always preferable to set the design as close to cluster-level randomization as possible ($\rho_m(\bar \alpha) \approx 1$).
-In this case, the slopes are often dropped from the linear model and are not estimated, and consequently the linear-in-means estimator and the difference-in-means estimator are effectively the same.
+For the linear estimator, in this setting to minimize RMSE for the GATE it is nearly always preferable to set the design as close to cluster-level randomization as possible ($\rho_m(\bar \alpha) \approx 1$).
+In this case, the slopes are often dropped from the linear model and are not estimated, and consequently the linear estimator and the difference-in-means estimator are effectively the same.
 This is the case even when there is no intra-cluster correlation of errors or interference.

 For the difference-in-means estimator, when there are high levels of interference (here, $c\ge.5$), the minimum RMSE is obtained with designs that randomize closer to the cluster level.
 When there is no interference but errors are correlated, it is preferable to set designs with randomization closer to the unit level.
 When there is no interference and no intra-cluster correlation of errors, the choice of $\bar \alpha$ does not matter.
 However, when there is an intermediate level of interference (here, $c = .1$), the design trade-offs become evident at different levels of $\rho_u>0$, as is illustrated in Figure~\ref{fig:homog_sim03}.
 For $\rho_u \in \{0.1, 0.3, 0.5 \}$, the optimal $\rho_m(\bar\alpha)$ is an interior value, but it is decreasing with $\rho_u$.